 Stand Alone Documents Add-On

-This article will tell you about our Stand Alone Document and how you can use it for some serious electronic document signing automations! 🙂
+This article will tell you about our stand alone document and how you can use it for some serious electronic document signing automation! 😊

-Our stand alone document type is usually used to for a more general document like a Waiver, Non-Disclosure agreement, etc.
+A stand alone document is typically used for a more general document like a Waiver, Non-Disclosure Agreement, Registration Document, etc.

-It lives on a page of your WordPress site and therefore can be visited by your general web traffic and signed with no work from you on the backend!
+It is hosted on a page of your WordPress site and can be visited by your general web traffic and signed with no work from you at the time of signing. 👍

-A stand alone document can also be used with the integrations that E-Signature works with like Gravity Forms, Ninja Forms, WooCommerce, etc. You can find a list of all of these integrations here a read a little more about them below.
+- A stand alone document can be used by itself collecting data in our signer input fields or it can be used with the integrations that E-Signature works with like Gravity Forms, Ninja Forms, and WooCommerce.
+You can find a list of all of our integrations here.

 How to create a stand alone document

-3. Give your document a title and content.
-If you want to collect data from your customer directly onto your document, use our Signer Input Fields tool by clicking the pencil icon and adding your desired fields.
+If you want to collect data from your signer directly on your document, use our Signer Input Fields tool by clicking the pencil icon and adding your desired fields.

-Once your document options are to your liking, publish the document and get ready to collect electronic signatures!
+5. Once your document options are to your liking, publish the document, and get ready to collect electronic signatures!

-There are several ways to invite your signers to sign your standalone documents.
+There are several ways to invite your signers to sign your stand alone document.